MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 After each processing of user input, `DialogBot` saves the current state of both `UserState` and `ConversationState`.
 Once all the required information has been gathered the coding sample creates a demo flight booking reservation.
 In this article we'll be covering the LUIS aspects of this sample.
 However, the general flow of the sample is shown below:

 - `OnMembersAddedAsync` is called when a new user is connected and displays a welcome card.
 - `OnMessageActivityAsync` is called for each user input received.

 ![LUIS sample logic flow](./media/how-to-luis/luis-logic-flow.png)

 The `OnMessageActivityAsync` module runs the appropriate dialog through the `Run` dialog extension method.
-That main dialog calls the LUIS helper to find the the top scoring user intent.
-If the top intent for the user input returns "Book_Flight", the helper fills out information from the user that LUIS returned, and starts the `BookingDialog`, which acquires additional information as needed from the user such as
+Then the main dialog calls the LUIS helper to find the the top scoring user intent.
+If the top intent for the user input returns "BookFlight", the helper fills out information from the user that LUIS returned.
+After that, the nain dialog starts the `BookingDialog`, which acquires additional information as needed from the user such as:

-- `Origin` the originating city.
+- `Origin` the originating city
-- `TravelDate` the date to book the flight.
+- `TravelDate` the date to book the flight
-- `Destination` the destination city.
+- `Destination` the destination city

 # [JavaScript](#tab/javascript)
 After each processing of user input, `dialogBot` saves the current state of both `userState` and `conversationState`.
 Once all the required information has been gathered the coding sample creates a demo flight booking reservation.
 In this article we'll be covering the LUIS aspects of this sample.
 However, the general flow of the sample is shown below:

 - `onMembersAdded` is called when a new user is connected and displays a welcome card.
 - `OnMessage` is called for each user input received.

 ![LUIS sample javascript logic flow](./media/how-to-luis/luis-logic-flow-js.png)

+The `onMessage` module runs the `mainDialog` which gathers user input.
+Then the main dialog calls the LUIS helper `FlightBookingRecognizer` to find the top scoring user intent.
+If the top intent for the user input returns "BookFlight", the helper fills out information from the user that LUIS returned.
-The `onMessage` module runs the `mainDialog` which sends the user input to LUIS.
-Upon receiving a response back from LUIS, `mainDialog` preserves information for the user returned by LUIS and starts `bookingDialog`. `bookingDialog` acquires additional information as needed from the user such as
+Upon the response back, `mainDialog` preserves information for the user returned by LUIS and starts `bookingDialog`. `bookingDialog` acquires additional information as needed from the user such as

 - `destination` the destination city.
 - `origin` the originating city.
 - `travelDate` the date to book the flight.

 ---

 For details on the other aspects of the sample like dialogs or state, see [Gather user input using a dialog prompt](bot-builder-prompts.md) or [Save user and conversation data](bot-builder-howto-v4-state.md).

 ## Create a LUIS app in the LUIS portal
 Sign in to the LUIS portal to create your own version of the sample LUIS app.
 You can create and manage your applications on **My Apps**.

 1. Select **Import new app**.
 1. Click **Choose App file (JSON format)...**